josshhz11/AlgoTradingSignals/README.md

 #### 2.6.3.
 Rolling-IC-Weighted Composite Signal
 Lastly, I tested a signal that computes every technical/fundamental factor's **24-month information coefficient (IC) with next-month returns**, scaling today's cross-sectional z-scores by those ICs, summing the results into an adaptive composite score, and trading the stocks with the top 20% of scores.

+To break it down, here's what I did:
+- For each date, for every technical indicator I have (RSI, MACD,..., Mkt-RF, CMA, RMW), I compute the Information Coefficient (IC) of each stock, which is the Pearson correlation of today’s factor values with next month’s returns
+- I then calculate the rolling 24-month average IC for each stock at each period for a more robust indicator (rather than simply one-off monthly IC which can be noisy)
+- Just like the previous signal, I calculate the cross-sectional z-scores for each factor (normalizing them), based on their cross-sectional mean and SD for the month
+- Instead of summing the 24-month-ICs or the factor z-scores, I multiply them together for each period, to get a single composite score for each stock for every period.
+- I thus rank all stocks by this composite and select the top 20% to form our portfolio

 With this strategy, I obtained the same exact portfolios constructed by the LO-RSI-Momentum strategy above, **achieving the exact same cumulative returns, CAGR, and Sharpe over the 5-year period**.